What is a Line Cook & How to Hire a Cook for Your Restaurant’s Line

 Tell me about a time you made a mistake at your previous job.
 How did you handle it?

 What’s your favorite part of cooking?
 Your least favorite?

 On top of some of these universal questions, ask each candidate specific questions related to their resume, previous experience, and the new job they’re applying for.

 What to Ask References When Hiring a Line Cook

 When you’ve decided to move on with a candidate or two, you’ll want to ask for references.
 Talking to a candidate’s references should help you confirm that you’ve made the right pick for the job – or reveal any red flags you may not have caught earlier in the interview process.

 Talking to a previous manager at a restaurant will give you the most useful information.
 Here are some questions you should ask references:

-You’ve gone to a lot of trouble to hire a fantastic team of line cooks – don’t risk losing them to the competition!
+You’ve gone to a lot of trouble to hire a fantastic team – don’t risk losing them to the competition!

 The good news?
-There are some simple things you can do to make your line cooks happy in their jobs, so that they work for you as long as possible – and aren’t tempted when the competition comes knocking.
+There are some simple things you can do to make your line cooks happy in their jobs, so that they stay on your team as long as possible.

 Use this knowledge, follow these tips, and you’ll be able to hire and retain the top line cooks in your city.